Seahawks make official Gabe Jackson trade, signing of Gerald Everett

 The Seahawks on Sunday made official what, at the moment, loom as their two biggest offseason additions — the trade for Raiders guard Gabe Jackson and the signing of Rams tight end Gerald Everett.

-Sunday’s announcement meant that Jackson had passed his physical, with the team announcing that “all trade conditions for (Jackson) have been satisfied.’’
+Sunday’s announcement means that Jackson passed his physical, with the team announcing that “all trade conditions for (Jackson) have been satisfied.’’

-Everett, who signed a one-year deal worth up to $6 million, played the last four seasons with the Rams, where new Seahawks offensive coordinator Shane Waldron was an assistant, including the 2017 season as tight-ends coach and the last three seasons as passing game coordinator.
+Everett, who signed a one-year deal worth up to $6 million, played the last four seasons with the Rams.
+New Seahawks offensive coordinator Shane Waldron was an assistant coach in Los Angeles, including the 2017 season as tight-ends coach and the last three seasons as passing-game coordinator.

 The intrigue now is what the Seahawks do to fit in the $15.6 million combined cap hit of Jackson and Everett.
 Jackson has a $9.6 million hit this year on the second-to-last year remaining on his contract.

-With the contracts of center Ethan Pocic — who agreed to re-sign Friday — and Everett not accounted for, but including Jackson, the Seahawks were listed as being $1.4 million over the cap by OvertheCap.com.
+With the contracts of center Ethan Pocic — who agreed to re-sign Friday — and Everett not accounted for, but including Jackson, the Seahawks are $1.4 million over the cap, according to OvertheCap.com.

-Pocic and Everett would add at least another $7 million or so to that total (the details of Pocic’s contract have not yet been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.
+Pocic and Everett would add at least another $7 million to that total (the details of Pocic’s contract have not been revealed), meaning the Seahawks will have to make some kind of moves to fit them in, not to mention creating space to make other moves.

-Everett will join Will Dissly and Colby Parkinson in the Seahawks’ tight-end corps, but the expectation is he will play significantly, with the hope he can bolster the receiving aspect in particular.
+Everett will join Will Dissly and Colby Parkinson in the Seahawks’ tight-end corps, but the expectation is he will play significantly, with the hope he can bolster the passing game.

-“Gerald brings versatility to any offense, so we’re excited to be able to get him here and really utilize him as a weapon that can move around and do a lot of different things within an offensive structure,” Waldron told the team’s website, Seahawks.com.
+“Gerald brings versatility to any offense, so we’re excited to be able to get him here and really utilize him as a weapon that can move around and do a lot of different things within an offensive structure,” Waldron said on Seahawks.com.

 The Seahawks had no tight end last year with more than the 25 receptions of Jacob Hollister, who signed on Friday with Buffalo.